What is my IP

 About this tool

-Your public IP is how the internet identifies your connection.
-This checker shows both your IPv4 and IPv6 addresses, read straight from the HTTP request your browser makes to our server — no third-party lookup, no geolocation enrichment, no tracking scripts.
-If you're behind a VPN, you'll see the VPN's IP; if not, you'll see the one your ISP gave you today.
-"No IPv6 detected" is a valid answer and a useful one — most UK home broadband is still IPv4-only.
-Both values are copyable with one click.
+This tool shows both your IPv4 and IPv6 addresses, read straight from the HTTP request your browser makes to our server.
+There's no third-party lookup, no geolocation enrichment, and no tracking scripts running on the checker itself.
+If you're behind a VPN, you'll see the VPN's exit IP; if you're not, you'll see the one your ISP gave your router today.

 Frequently asked questions